willnationsdev/deconstructing-godot/gdscript_to_cpp/gdscript_to_cpp.md

 # Comparing C++ and GDScript Syntax

-## Outline
+This document contains my full notes on each topic.
+As episodes release, a subset of this document will be converted into a video-friendly format for presentation and review.
+You can think of this as a Work-In-Progress until individual "complete" episodes are published with their supplemental video material in the `/gdscript_to-cpp/episodes/` folder.

-What you will learn:
+- Course Learning:

-Basic C++ concepts/syntax and the fundamentals of a computer program's memory structure.
+    - C++ concepts/syntax

-Expected Knowledge:
+    - Basic program memory structure

-GDScript features and syntax.
+- Course Requirements:

-## Introduction
+    - GDScript features and syntax

-Key Principles:
+## Key Principles:

 1. C++ thinks *everything* is a *number*.
 1. C++ needs to know *exactly* how those numbers are *arranged and used* ahead of time.
 1. C++ is *dumb*.
-It gives you the tools to painstakingly construct whatever you want and trusts that you know what you are doing.
+It trusts you to painstakingly build whatever you want with almost no supervision.

 ## Comments